How to Answer: What Are Your Weaknesses? (with 3 Weaknesses Job Interview Examples)

 “Describe your biggest weakness.”

-This is one of the most dreaded moments in any interview and where many job applicants stumble their way through trying to find an answer.
+This is one of the most dreaded moments in any interview and where many job applicants stumble through trying to find an answer.

 If you are job hunting and interviewing, you should expect to be asked some version of this question every single time.
 In other words, there is no reason to be unprepared.

-With our useful tips and tricks for how to explain what your biggest weakness is, you will be able to handle this common interview question with ease.
+With our helpful tips and tricks for explaining your biggest weakness, you will be able to easily handle this common interview question.

 So, what are my greatest weaknesses?

 Ideally, your answer will impress upon your future employer and hiring managers that you are confident and poised without seeming to boast or display an overinflated ego.
-The “right” answer to this question is one that is Honest, Succinct, and Demonstrates Growth.
+The “right” answer to this question is Honest, Succinct, and Demonstrates Growth.

 We will walk you through crafting the perfect what is your weakness best answer below with career advice to win over the interviewer.